Treatment for Dental Implant Problems

 Dr. Young will occasionally see new patients who received implants from another dentist in the past but are now having problems with them.
 Although statistically, the great majority of implant placements are successful, a small percentage of them develop complications which need treatment or replacement with a new implant.

-Expert dental implant care specialist
+Expert dental implant care specialist in San Antonio

 As a periodontist, Dr. Young is an implant placement specialist, and he is very knowledgeable and experienced in the diagnosis and treatment of dental implant complications.
 He uses thorough diagnostics and advanced, minimally invasive procedures to restore the stability and health of compromised implants where possible.